 Marking a Filing Period as "Closed"

-Once you have filed a sales tax return, you have the option to close the filing period in your TaxJar account and mark the period as closed and paid in full.
+Once you have filed a sales tax return, please note our system defaults to close the filing period in your TaxJar account and mark the period as closed and paid in full.

-- This is recommended because by doing this, you are letting TaxJar know that you have filed a return for the transactions in that period.
+- This is recommend so that our system knows that you have filed a return for the transactions in that period.

 - If you are enrolled in AutoFile, the period will close automatically.